BJSchmidt/digitalgarden/README.md

 ---
 ## Custom Styling
 I encourage you to change the default styling to make the site your own.
 Please modify the custom-style.scss when doing so to avoid future conflict when updating the template.

+## Local Development Workflow
+To build and serve locally run `npm run start` from the project folder.
+This runs build & watch for sass and 11ty at the same time.